 There’s one beneficial predator not generally considered and, for the most part, not commercially available (except as pets) that can play an important role in keeping your garden clears of pests: the spider.
 Unfairly thought of as dangerous and a nuisance, especially when discovered inside your home, spiders are actually an effective predator in the garden and, despite our fears, mostly aren’t dangerous (with some exceptions).

-We admit that our spider prejudice, developing since we first heard the rhyme about Little Miss Muffet, has prompted us to tear down webs and stomp on anything with eight legs that we saw.
-But now that’s changed.
+We admit that our spider prejudice, developing since we first heard the rhyme about Little Miss Muffet, has prompted us to tear down numerous webs and stomp on anything with eight legs that we saw.
+But now that’s all changed.

 We’ve been thinking about spiders since reading the “Attracting Pollinators and Beneficial Predators” chapter of Tammi Hartung’s The Wildlife-Friendly Vegetable Gardener (we haven’t forgotten our promise to address this fascinating new book in its entirety soon).
 According to Hartung, spiders get a bad rap.
 “Spiders are amazing hunters,” she writes.
 “They will patrol your garden, catching and eating all manner of insect pests.”

 This, of course, caught our attention.
 We’ve always thought of spiders as ambitious web weavers but lazy hunters.
 Once their web was established, they retreated to a corner and waited for some unsuspecting insect — flies, moths, and whatever else was airborne in the wrong place for them but the right place for the spider — to get trapped in their net.
 This showed how little we knew about spiders.